Menu

 As part of COVID-19 prevention, mind-body practices can strengthen immune response to resist infection by controlling inflammatory response.

-Mind-body medicine can help minimize risk to COVID-19 (see Tilting Our Homeostatic Balance for COVID-19 Prevention-Part 1).
+Mind-body medicine can help minimize risk to COVID-19.
 Mind-body therapies and practices encompass a full spectrum of activities that promote healing and well-being.
 A diverse group of procedures or techniques can be administered or taught by qualified practitioners.
 Many also can be applied as self-initiated practices, sometimes with foundational training, e.g. meditation and yoga.

 Prevention